canonical/launchpad-manual/docs/developer/explanation/values.rst

 you.
 Rather, it will rule out certain options and decisions before they are even considered.

-Like the :doc:`strategy`, this document is living: it should be changed and improved as we learn more about how to make Launchpad.
+Like the :ref:`launchpad-strategy`, this document is living: it should be changed and improved as we learn more about how to make Launchpad.
 It is also
 aspirational: not all of Launchpad lives up to these values.